kitsunyan/intel-undervolt/README.md

 intel-undervolt is a tool for undervolting and throttling limits alteration for Intel CPUs.

-Undervolting works on Haswell and newer CPUs and based on the content of [this article](https://github.com/mihic/linux-intel-undervolt).
+Undervolting works from Haswell up to Ice Lake.
+Tiger Lake and above are not compatible.
+Based on the content of [this article](https://github.com/mihic/linux-intel-undervolt).

 ## Disclaimer